 - Sexual Orientation Discrimination: In Minnesota it is illegal for an employer to discriminate against an employee because of that employee’s sexual orientation.
 Gay, lesbian, and bisexual employees are considered a protected class under Minnesota’s Human Rights Act(MHRA).
 For more information on sexual orientation discrimination in the Minnesota workplace and retaliation against gay, lesbian, bisexual individuals, please see the following link.

 - Age Discrimination.
 Both Minnesota law and federal law prohibit discrimination in the workplace because of an individual’s age.
 Under Minnesota law, it is illegal for an employer to discriminate against an employee based on age if the employee is 25 or older.
 The federal law, Age Discrimination in Employment Act (ADEA) makes it illegal for an employer to discriminate against a person who is age 40 or older.
 (ADEA).
 For more information on Age Discrimination in the Minnesota workplace, please see the following link.

-If you have been the victim of employment discrimination, you may be entitled to compensation including front pay, back pay, emotional harm damages and punitive damages.
+If you have been the victim of employment discrimination or disability discrimination, you may be entitled to compensation including front pay, back pay, emotional harm damages and punitive damages.